Jason-cs18/Awesome-AI-Systems/README.md

 [1] [Cryptography for Safe Machine Learning.
 In MLSys'20.](https://www.youtube.com/watch?v=VlfZ7-5bKqk): [Shafi Goldwasser](https://simons.berkeley.edu/people/shafi-goldwasser) presented some techniques about cryptography in machine learning.
 ###### Paper
 [1] [Telekine: Secure Computing with Cloud GPUs.
 In NSDI'20.](https://www.usenix.org/conference/nsdi20/presentation/hunt): they aim to solve some concerns about **privacy** in the recent GPU trusted execution environments (TEE). <br>
 [2] [Themis: Fair and Efficient GPU Cluster Scheduling.
-In NSDI'20.](https://www.usenix.org/conference/nsdi20/presentation/mahajan): a **fair** GPU scheduling algorithm.
+In NSDI'20.](https://www.usenix.org/conference/nsdi20/presentation/mahajan): a **fair** GPU scheduling algorithm. <br>
+[3] [Federated Optimization in Heterogeneous Networks.
+In MLSys'20.](https://mlsys.org/Conferences/2020/Schedule?showEvent=1406): they proposed a framework named FedProx to tackle heterogeneity in **federated** networks.
+Traditional feaderated learning frameworks targeted to solve problems about **privacy** in machine learning but suffered from systems heterogeneity and statistical heterogeneity (non-identical distributions).
 ## Cost
 Cost on annotation, computation, latency and power. <br>
 ###### Video